 Fishing line is a cord used for fishing, more precisely angling – fishing with a fish hook.
 It is an old invention but how old – we don’t know for sure (as with other things that were made of materials that didn’t survived the centuries.)

+Archeologists found ancient Egyptian art representing fishermen that caught the fish with a rod, line and fishing hook that dated from the year 2,000 BC.
 We also know that Chinese used line made of silk for angling in 4th century.
 We assume that [people before that used vines as line.
 And that is about all we know about early uses of line.

 Today’s lines are almost all made of synthetic materials like:

 Fluorocarbon fishing line has a refractive index similar to that of water which makes it almost invisible and is very valued because of that.

 Fly lines are made of tough braided or monofilament core with a polyvinyl chloride coating which makes it waterproof.

 Tenkara lines are made of braided monofilament with a number of threads decreasing toward the hook.